Battery Equivalents and Replacements

 Common labels for these batteries also include 4LR25X (alkaline), 4R25X (carbon-zinc), 915A (alkaline), 915 (carbon-zinc), etc.

-Internally, 6-volt lantern batteries feature four 'F-size' cells (33x91 mm) connected in series to provide nominal 6 volts.
+Internally, 6-volt lantern batteries feature four F-size cells (33x91 mm) connected in series to provide a nominal 6 volts.

 Nominal capacity depends on the battery chemistry and load:

-- carbon-zinc 6-volt lantern batteries usually feature nominal capacity in the 9-12 Ah range,
+- carbon-zinc 6-volt lantern batteries usually feature a nominal capacity in the 9-12 Ah range,

-- alkaline 6-volt lantern batteries usually feature capacity in the 12-18 Ah range, although some low-current models feature nominal capacity up to 26 Ah.
+- alkaline 6-volt lantern batteries usually feature a capacity in the 12-18 Ah range, although some low-current models feature a nominal capacity of up to 26 Ah.
 Most heavy-duty alkaline batteries have a capacity in the 12-15 Ah range.

 Note: nominal capacity depends on the discharge current, discharge temperature, cutoff voltage of the device, and similar.

-Personally, it is better to purchase a heavy-duty 6-volt lantern battery with good reviews and with somewhat lower nominal capacity that has been tested/used by numerous users in real-life situations, than the battery that has not been tested/used much, but have excellent features, at least on paper.
+Personally, it is better to purchase a heavy-duty 6-volt lantern battery with good reviews and with a somewhat lower nominal capacity that has been tested/used by numerous users in real-life situations than a battery that has not been tested/used much but has excellent features, at least on paper.
 Just my 2c.

 Rechargeable 6-Volt Lantern Batteries